jesse-weaver/lbmdrp/README.md

 * `npm run build`
 * `npm run start`

-To develop and listen for changes you'll need to run the following 3 commands in different terminal sessions which will pick up code changes as you make them:
+To develop and listen for changes you'll need to run the following commands in different terminal sessions which will pick up code changes as you make them:

 * `npm run babel:watch`
-* `npm run webpack:watch`
+* `npm run start:dev:webpack`
 * `npm run start:watch`